MiraReisinger/NLP_assignment2_group4/README.md

 TOKEN

 We have selected the token as our lexical feature for this assignment.
 We have opted for word-tokenization (as opposed to character or sub-word tokenization) as it is more relevant to the purpose of argument identification and, in turn, argument classification.

 POS-TAG

 The POS-tag as a feature is essential for the task of argument classification.
 In linguistic terms, a predicate is a verb and an argument is generally a noun.
 Therefore, any token labelled as a verb is automatically classified as a predicate, whilst a token labelled as a noun can be considered to be an argument (depending on its relation to the predicate).

 LEMMA

+We selected the lemma as our lexical feature for this project.
+By lemmatizing a word and therefore removing morphological inflections, the resulting lemma could less room for ambiguity and more accurate semantic detection.

 DEPENDENCY RELATION